-- Last month 298,000 adults age 65 and older were unemployed, about 50 percent more than in December 2007.
-The November 2008 unemployment rate for adults age 65 and older was 4.6 percent, up from 3.3 percent in December 2007 (figure 1). - By contrast, 12 months into the severe 1981-82 recession-the most recent downturn to have lasted as long as the current one-the number of unemployed older adults had not increased at all. - The age-65-and-older unemployment rate peaked during the current recession at 4.7 percent in August and September 2008, the highest rate in more than 30 years. - Unemployment rates are lower at older ages than at prime working ages (25 to 54), partly because older workers often drop out of the labor force when they lose their jobs and thus are not considered unemployed.
-This gap has narrowed over time, however, averaging 0.6 percentage points between January 2005 and November 2008, compared with 3.4 percentage points 25 years ago (between January 1980 and November 1983). - The recession has not yet discouraged many older job seekers.
-Since December, the share of adults not in the labor force has declined at ages 55 to 64 and at ages 65 and older.
+- Last month 326,000 adults age 65 and older were unemployed, 60 percent more than in November 2007.
+The December 2008 unemployment rate for adults age 65 and older reached 5.1 percent, a 31-year high (figure 1). - The age-65-and-older unemployment rate has increased by 1.7 percentage points since November 2007, the last month before the current recession began. - By contrast, 13 months into the severe 1981-82 recession-the most recent downturn to have lasted as long as the current one-the number of unemployed older adults had not increased at all. - Unemployment rates are lower at older ages than at prime working ages (25 to 54), partly because older workers often drop out of the labor force when they lose their jobs and thus are not considered unemployed.
+This gap has narrowed over time, however, averaging 0.6 percentage points between January 2005 and December 2008, compared with 3.4 percentage points 25 years ago (between January 1980 and December 1983). - The recession has not yet discouraged many older job seekers.
+Since November 2007, the share of adults not in the labor force has not declined at ages 55 to 64 or at ages 65 and older.